kaeporagaebora/Dodonpachi-Daioujou-QoL-Codes-and-Documentation/README.md

 ### Keep Combo Gauge High While Lasering Large Enemy
 Makes it so that the combo gauge is held at a higher value than usual when lasering a large enemy, making it easier to maintain chains.
 This includes lasering the giant doors in stage 4.

+### Shot and Laser Power Level Max
+Player no longer needs to pick up power up items and no longer loses power ups on death.

+### Increase Combo Gauge Increment Value
+Enemies that cannot be multi-hit would be hard to combo from.
+This makes it easier.
+Also forces the increment value to be the same regardless of ship type.

+### Longer Hyper I-frames
+Increases the invincibility frames the player gets upon activating hyper.

+### Bees Grant Hyper Meter Even During Hyper Mode
+Usually bees would only grant hyper meter when not in hyper mode.
+This allows hyper meter to be gained either way.

+### Lives +5 per Score Extend
+When achieving a score extend, gain 5 lives instead of 1.

+### Stage 4 Extend Gives 5 Lives
+Gain 5 lives instead of 1 when grabbing the 1-up from the stage 4 mid-boss.

+### Fill Hyper Meter on Death
+Hyper meter guaranteed to be filled on death.

+### Change Blue Bullets to Green
+Cosmetic.

+### Change Pink Bullets to Red
+Cosmetic.

+## Not Recommended Codes
+### Lasering Large Enemies Builds Extra Hyper Meter
+Overpowered.
+Values could be changed to make it more balanced.

+### Lasering Bosses Builds Extra Hyper Meter
+Overpowered.
+Values could be changed to make it more balanced.

+### (Hyper Mode) Gain More Hyper Meter From Enemies
+Build more hyper meter when attacking enemies during hyper mode.
+Overpowered, especially when using a lvl 5 hyper.

+### Max Hyper Rank When Using Hyper
+Hyper rank will be maxed out on any hyper activation.

+### Hyper Medals Fall Faster and Rise Slower
+Basically makes hyper medals easier to be grabbed.
+Not recommended, just use the "Aquire Hyper Medals Instantly" code.

+### Every Hyper Activation is Level 5
+Level 5 hyper activation regardless of the number of hypers in stock.

+### Remove Hyper Activation Slowdown
+The game has intentional slowdown for about 20 frames.
+This code removes that.
+Makes hyper activation feel smoother but it will throw off your muscle memory timings for each stage.